 Click here for more information on UMass Lowell's Master's Degree in Security Studies: Homeland Defense Concentration.

 |Registration Fee Per Semester||$30|

 |Graduate Degree Application Fee||$50|

 |Returned Check Fee Per Semester*||$30|

 |Total for Course**||$1,755 ($575 x 3 credits = $1,725 + $30 registration fee per semester)|

 **Courses can vary from one to six credits; this total represents a standard three-credit course.

-For additional registration information, visit UMass Lowell's Division of Online and Continuing Education Website.
+For additional registration information, visit UMass Lowell's website.

-Applications to the Graduate Program in Security Studies are accepted and processed year-round.
-Students accepted into the program can begin their courses in the Fall, Spring or Summer semesters.
+Applications to the Master of Arts in Security Studies program are accepted and processed year-round.
 To be considered for admission to this program, applicants must have earned an undergraduate degree from an accredited institution of higher education with a final cumulative GPA of at least 3.0.
 A wide variety of undergraduate degree programs qualify as an appropriate foundation for this master of arts degree, particularly those in the behavioral and social sciences such as political science, sociology, criminal justice, psychology, history, international relations and many others.